vsanthanam/Ombi/README.md

 However, a request could complete and still fail.
 Once a `RequestResponse` is generated, the `Requestable`(s) `responseValidator` is used to examine the contents of the request for `ResponseError`(s).
 The default response validator allows any request to complete, regardless of its content.
 If you specialize your `Requestable` with `ResponseError == HTTPError`, the default response validator will perform basic validation based on the HTTP status code.
 If you choose to provide your own error model, remember to provide a `ResponseValidator` with the `Requestable` as well.

 All `RequestResponse`(s), including ones provided by the `RequestManager`'s `fallbackResponse` parameter, will go through validation step.
-This means that even your backup response provided from disk could still result in an error, for example, of that response's status code is 404 and the `Requestable` has been specialized with a `ResponseError` of type `HTTPError`.
+This means that even your backup response provided from disk could still result in an error, for example, if that response's status code is 404 and the `Requestable` has been specialized with a `ResponseError` of type `HTTPError`.

-If you don't want to bother with validation at all, just specialize your `Requestable` with `Error`, and every completed `RequestResponse` will be allowed to pass.
+If you don't want to bother with validation at all, just specialize your `Requestable` with `NoError`, and every `RequestResponse` will be allowed to pass.

 ## ComposableRequest